picandocodigo/ci_uy/README.md

  => "13082956"
  ```

-Once the gem is installed in your system, you can use 'ci_uy' from the
+Once the gem is installed in your system, you can also use 'ci_uy'
-command line:
+from the command line:

 ```bash
 $ gem install ci_uy-0.0.6.gem